 What should students consider about being exposed to art forms that include nudity?

 Throughout the Italy program students will be exposed to many forms of art, including representations of the human form.
 Sometimes, this includes nudity.
 We understand that in humans’ fallen state, nudity is shameful and can sear a Christian’s conscience.
 We don’t want to hurt any student’s conscience and if a student thinks he or she will be tempted by the nudity represented in the art all over Italy, then the student should not participate in TMU in Italy.
-If the student is not sure, the student can meet with Professor Chua and Horner.
+If the student is not sure, the student can meet with Professors Chua and Horner.

 According to the TMU in Italy Application, students will mark certain medical conditions on the Application.
 Certain conditions, as guided by the Application, will require the student to consult with their physician as to the feasibility of participation.
 Those applicants who identify such conditions are required to provide a medical clearance (a doctor’s written permission) as a prerequisite to participation in the TMU in Italy program.
 The TMU in Italy program is physically demanding and may exacerbate pre-existing medical conditions.